aio-libs/aiohttp/docs/client_reference.rst

 .. exception:: InvalidRedirectUrl

-   Redirect URL used for fetching is malformed, e.g. it does not contain host part.
+   Redirect URL in the server location header is malformed, e.g. it does not contain host part.

    Derived from :exc:`InvalidURL`